 PLA (polylactic acid) is one of the most widely used 3D printing materials and also the recommended material for beginners.
-It prints fast, it is safe and can be used for a broad range of models and applications.
-Here is everything you need to know to start printing with Ultimaker PLA.
+It prints fast, is safe, and can be used for a broad range of models and applications.
+The following is everything you need to know about printing with Ultimaker PLA.

 Always use the latest version of Cura and make sure that your 3D printer is updated with the latest firmware version to include the correct material profile for Ultimaker PLA.

-Ultimaker PLA can be printed with a build plate temperature of 60 °C or on a cold build plate using the blue tape.
-Use the following table to find the temperature per nozzle diameter to achieve the best print results:
+PLA can be printed with a build plate temperature of 60 °C or on a cold build plate using the blue tape.
+Use the following table to find the temperature per printer and nozzle size to achieve the best print results:

-The temperatures listed in the table are used for the Ultimaker PLA print profiles in Cura for the Ultimaker 2+ and Ultimaker 2 Extended+.
+The temperatures listed in the table are used for the Ultimaker PLA print profiles in Cura per printer.
 For best results, it is crucial to select the right printer, nozzle diameter and material in Cura.
 Also, make sure to select the correct material on your Ultimaker 3D printer to automatically use the corresponding temperatures.

 PLA requires good cooling to achieve the best surface quality.
-For best results, use 100% print cooling fan speed throughout the whole print.
-PLA has very low shrinkage compared to other materials.
+For best results, PLA is printed with 100% print cooling fan speed throughout the whole print.
+PLA has a very low shrinkage factor compared to other materials.
 Strong cooling will not cause problems related to layer bonding or delamination.

 Do not remove the 3D print while the build plate is still warm.
 This can result in deformation of the base of your print.